 McCloud, a rookie sixth-rounder out of Clemson, caught five of just six targets for 36 yards and no touchdowns over 10 games.
 He also returned one kickoff for 18 yards and four punts for 20 yards.

-McCloud could see action in the offense again following the departures of Kelvin Benjamin and Andre Holmes this week, Kyle Silagyi of the Bills' official site reports.
+McCloud could earn more work on offense over the final quarter of the season after the Bills waived fellow wideouts Kelvin Benjamin and Andre Holmes this week, Kyle Silagyi of the team's official site reports.
 "It's an opportunity for me, an opportunity for the team," McCloud said.
 "Just help us grow the future and develop for future years just to see what we're all about."

-McCloud hasn't played the last two games after a series of disappointments offensively and on special teams, but the Bills are using the last four games as an audition for next season, so it seems likely the sixth-round rookie will get some more looks before season's end.
-Zay Jones is the clear-cut No. 1, while Robert Foster and Isaiah McKenzie seem to be next in line, so we'll see if the Bills use McCloud or veteran Deonte Thompson more as the next man involved.
+McCloud hasn't played the last two games after a series of disappointments on offense and special teams.
+Since the Bills are using the last four games as an audition for 2019, it seems likely the sixth-round rookie will get some more looks before the campaign concludes.
+Zay Jones is the clear-cut No. 1 option at receiver, while Robert Foster and Isaiah McKenzie seem to be next in line.
+It's uncertain if McCloud or veteran Deonte Thompson is the fourth man at the position.

 McCloud was one of the team's inactives for Sunday's win over the Jaguars.